Republicans make modest gains in state governor races

 "In the states, Republican governors are providing the type of results-oriented leadership that is absent in Washington, D.C.," said RGA chairman Bob McDonnell, governor of Virginia.

-In Washington state, where Republicans hope moderate state Attorney General Rob McKenna will become the first Republican governor in 30 years, former Democratic Representative Jay Inslee held a lead of about 2.5 percent on Wednesday with about 60 percent of the vote counted.
+In Washington state, where Republicans hope that moderate state Attorney General Rob McKenna will become the first GOP governor in 30 years, former Democratic congressman Jay Inslee had opened up a small lead on Tuesday night with about 60 percent of the vote counted.

 Washington uses mail-in voting exclusively, and final results in the race may not be known for several days.
 Incumbent Governor Christine Gregoire, a Democrat who is retiring after two terms, won by just a handful of votes after multiple recounts and legal battles in 2004.

-In Montana, where two-term Democratic Governor Brian Schweitzer is stepping aside due to term limits, Democratic Attorney General Steve Bullock clung to a 49 percent versus 47 percent lead over Republican Rick Hill, a former congressman, with more than 80 percent of the vote counted early Wednesday.
-Republicans had also viewed that race as a good opportunity for a pick-up.
+In Montana, where two-term Democratic Governor Brian Schweitzer is stepping aside due to term limits, Democratic Attorney General Steve Bullock led Republican Rick Hill, a former congressman, in early returns.
+That race, which Republicans also viewed as a good opportunity for a pick-up, is expected to be very close.

 Elsewhere, incumbent Democratic governors in Missouri, West Virginia, Vermont and Delaware all held onto their seats, as did Republicans in North Dakota and Utah.